Gerri Allen School Communicator of the Year Award

 MSPRA's Gerri Allen School Communicator of the Year is an individual award designed to recognize the outstanding leadership and contributions of an active, front-line school communicator who works full-time in a school district or education service agency.
 It reflects the highest award a school communicator can receive.
 It is not designed to be a recognition of service at retirement.

 Nominees must be a good-standing member of MSPRA and NSPRA and a current employee of a public school district or education agency whose focus is on strategic communication and public relations.
+Nominees must also have a minimum of five years of professional experience in the field.
 There is no fee to submit a nomination for this award.
-2024 nominations will be accepted between April 1 and June 30, 2024.
+2025 nominations will be accepted between May 1 and June 30, 2025.

 MSPRA Awards Submission Portal